mfenerich/IoTSimulation/README.md

 ## Conclusion

 This project demonstrates a scalable and efficient approach to handling time-series data in an IoT environment.
 By leveraging **TimescaleDB** for data aggregation and **Kubernetes** for deployment, it balances simplicity with performance.
-This setup serves as a solid foundation for more complex IoT systems, including real-time analytics and event-driven architectures.
+Additionally, the integration of logging via app.log ensures the system is well-prepared for monitoring and debugging.

 Feel free to explore the code, test the setup, and share your feedback!